brunobrasilweb/allyzio/README.md

 ### 0.0.1

-Initial version with the option to refactor your code
+- Initial version with the option to refactor your code

+### 0.1.0

+- change menu
+- add option comment code